 In a recent study, Massicotte2018 showed that under spatially heterogeneous sea ice and snow surfaces, propagating measured surface downward irradiance just below sea ice Ed(0-) into the water column using upward attenuation coefficient (KLu) calculated from radiance profiles is a better choice compared to the traditional downward vertical attenuation coefficient (Kd), because it is less influenced by surface heterogeneity.
 However, while the method allows propagation of irradiance to depth from Ed(0-) more accurately, estimation of representative Ed(0-) remains difficult.
 Both ROV and SUIT aim to better describe the horizontal variability of Ed(0-) under heterogeneous sea ice.
 Since these technologies are designed to operate at different scales and in different conditions, they are likely to provide complementary information on the light regime experienced by drifting phytoplankton.

 In this study, we investigated the spatial variability of light transmittance measured from these two devices and combined them with satellite-derived sea ice concentrations.
 We further used these transmittance data measured at different horizontal spatial scales to quantify how they influence primary production estimates derived from photosynthetic parameters.
-The main objective was to determine if combining multiscale under-ice transmittance observations with photosynthetic parameters could provide a better option to estimate primary production under sea ice compared to traditional in situ incubations performed at single locations using seawater samples inoculated with 14C or 13C.
+The main objective was to determine if combining multiscale under-ice transmittance observations with photosynthetic parameters, which are derived under a range of different irradiances, could provide adequate estimates of primary production under sea ice.
 This study further aimed at addressing the sensitivity of the phytoplankton to heterogeneous irradiance.
 It provides new guidance on how to derive more representative primary production estimates under a heterogeneous and changing icescape.

 Material and methods